Asad-Ismail/Paper-Summaries/15-Oct-2024/README.md

    - **RL Agents**: RL agents are generally more reliable in planning for specific tasks within familiar environments, as they can iteratively refine their strategies based on feedback.
 However, they may lack flexibility for tasks outside their trained domains, limiting their use in general-purpose planning.

-We will focus mostly on LLM agents RL agents will follow its seperate series of posts
+We will focus mostly on LLM agents RL agents will follow its seperate series of posts.
+A significant distinction between traditional LLMs and the agents is that the latter must possess the capability to learn and complete tasks in dynamic environments

 ### Construction of LLM agents
 In order to construct the LLM agensts, there are two significant aspects, that is,